julionm/rust-studies/README.md

 - when you finish to work with the data, unlock the data for other threads be able to get it

 ---

+### unsafe superpowers

+- Dereference raw pointers
+- Call an unsafe function or method
+- Access or modify a mutable static variable
+- Implement an unsafe trait
+- Access fields of `union` s

+### unsafe superpowers annotations

+- **raw pointers**: they work just as any normal pointer in C/C++, references in rust are basically pointers with memory safety, can be immutable or mutable, immutable means that the pointer can't be directly assigned to after being dereferenced.
+  - are allowed to have mutable and immutable references at the same time
+  - are allowed to be null
+  - dont implement any automatic cleanup
+  - aren't guaranteed to point to valid memory

+---

 ### Useful Links